kialo/stubalyzer/README.rst

 Output
 ++++++

-If comparison ends successfully with zero inconsistency, stubalyzer will print a success message to stdout, alongside with an ignore message.
+If comparison ends successfully with zero inconsistencies, stubalyzer will print a success message to stdout, alongside with an ignore message.

 Ignore message includes the number of failures ignored,